 - Though Morgan does come along with Wyatt when the two arrive in the spring of 1877, there is no indication that he shot anyone while in Deadwood.
 There is also nothing in historical records that indicate that he was the “goofball” portrayed on the HBO Series.
-Morgan was married at the time he arrived in the mining camp and the couple lived in Butte, Montana.
+Morgan was married when he arrived in the mining camp, and the couple lived in Butte, Montana.

 - Though Wyatt shows up in season three of the series, he actually appeared in Deadwood in the spring of 1877, at about the same time that Al Swearengen opened the Gem Theater and Seth Bullock was appointed as the Lawrence County Sheriff.

 - E.B.
-Farnum did not own the Grand Central Hotel in Deadwood, but rather, owned a retail store and was a real estate and mining entrepreneur.
+Farnum did not own the Grand Central Hotel in Deadwood but instead owned a retail store and was a real estate and mining entrepreneur.